h2oai/sparkling-water/doc/src/site/sphinx/tutorials/hive_support.rst

     hadoop jar $SW_ASSEMBLY water.hive.GenerateHiveToken -hiveHost <your_hive_host> -hivePrincipal <your_hive_principal> -tokenFile hive.token

-With the token generated, we can run Sparkling Water with Hive support for kerberized hadoop cluster as:
+With the token generated, we can run Sparkling Water with Hive support for the Kerberized Hadoop cluster as:

 .. content-tabs::

     .. tab-container:: Scala
         :title: Scala

-        First, start Sparkling Shell with the  Hive JDBC client jar on the class path
+        First, start Sparkling Shell with the  Hive JDBC client JAR on the class-path

         .. code:: bash